 If you leave Sweden and will not have any further contact with Swedish public authorities, you should notify the Swedish Tax Agency.
 We will then determine whether your coordination number should be marked as inactive.

-If a public authority needs a coordination number to remain active after the five-year period, it must submit a reactivation request to the Swedish Tax Agency.
-You will need to show that public authority your identity documents and notify them of your current contact address.
+If a government agency needs a coordination number to remain active after a five-year period, it must submit a reactivation request to the Swedish Tax Agency.
+You will need to show that agency your identity documents and notify them of your current contact address.

 In most cases, you will need to visit a state service centre in person for an identity check.
 If so, we will notify you by post.

-The Swedish Tax Agency registers coordination numbers in the population registration database.
-We mark each number with one of the following three possible identity levels: confirmed, probable or uncertain.
+The Swedish Tax Agency marks coordination numbers with one of the following three possible identity levels: confirmed, probable or uncertain.
 If you apply yourself, you must prove your identity in order to be assigned a coordination number.

 In order to be assigned a coordination number with the identity level “confirmed”, you must prove your identity in a personal visit to the Swedish Tax Agency, or the official passport authority in another country, if the request comes from a public authority.
 When you apply for a Swedish passport, you must prove your identity when you visit a passport office.

 If you cannot prove your identity by visiting a Swedish state service centre in person and providing a valid proof of identity document, the Swedish Tax Agency must assess whether your identity is probable on the basis of other documentation you have provided.
-This could include copies of valid identity documents, or other types of documentation.
 Please note: this only applies if a public authority, university or college has requested a coordination number for you.

-If you were issued with a coordination number before 1 September 2023, and it has not been marked as inactive, its identity level will automatically be marked as confirmed.
+If you applied for a coordination number yourself and were assigned one before 1 September 2023, its identity level will automatically be marked as confirmed.
+This is the case as long as your coordination number is not marked as inactive.

-If you were issued with a coordination number at the request of a public authority, university or college before 1 September 2023, its identity level will automatically be registered as “probable” or “uncertain”.
+If you were assigned a coordination number at the request of a public authority, university or college before 1 September 2023, its identity level will automatically be registered as probable or uncertain.
 This depends on whether or not your identity had been proved when we issued your coordination number, or the last time we reactivated it.

-Coordination numbers are structured in a similar way to 10-digit personal identity numbers.
-The third digit is an odd number for men, and an even number for women.
-The first six digits are your birth date: i.e. the order of the digits is birth year, month and day, with 60 added to the day on which you were born.
+Coordination numbers consist of 10 digits, like personal identity numbers.
+The second to last digit is an odd number if your legal gender is male, and an even number if your legal gender is female.
+The first six digits are your birth date, with 60 added to the day on which you were born.